jordan1monts/COP3060FINAL/Milestone_5/Individual Reflections.md

 Overall Reflection
 This project was extremely helpful in allowing me to learn how to work as a team, on new projects I’ve never done before, and be cautious of when and how I use AI within my project.

+---
+# Individual Reflections

+**Name:**Jamal Person
+**Date:** 12/9/2025
+**Course:** COP3060
+**Project:** Job Suggestions Application

+---
+1. Personal Contributions

+My personal contribution to this project was creating the entity relationship diagram, which shows the flow of data through our application.
+I have also helped create the documentation for milestones, which involves checking documents for errors and ensuring proper organization.
+This helped establish the foundation of our application and created a wireframe for how data should flow into it.
+I helped present the data in the application during the demo video that shows how our application and how it interacts with each other.

+2. Technical Growth

+This helped improve my organizational skills for group projects and interacting with people in this type of assignment.
+I can narrow down what needs to be included in the data variables and how the relations between the variables are.
+The project helped me develop my critical thinking skills in solving problems related to the project’s needs.
+A significant improvement I made during this project is understanding how data flows through an application’s program.
+I can see how specific aspects interact with the data servers and how they interact with each other to get the results to the user.
+They will provide the user with proper data and display it according to the person’s preferences.
+The improvements I should make are to understand the coding aspects of the project and how to create it from scratch for future use.
+This is necessary because I need to understand how to achieve efficient results for the application properly.

+3. Teamwork Reflection

+My team did well in managing the project, and we performed our roles with good efficiency.
+We meet through Zoom at times that work for us to discuss our plans, roles, and complete our tasks to meet the requirements.
+The only downside is our conflicting schedules, which cause us to do a lot of last-minute work.

+4. Ethical Considerations

+My only ethical consideration is trying not to rely too heavily on AI for the project, as it could yield results that do not align with our application’s goals.
+It could lead to us having no control over the application, and since we barely created it ourselves using AI, we should limit its use as much as possible.

+5. Future Plans

+I plan to understand the code better so I can comprehend how the program processes the input data and generates the outputs.
+This project will enable us to work in fields of IT and software engineering that involve this type of data manipulation.
+My goal is to enhance this skill to secure a role in data analytics, enabling me to produce results based on the given data.
+This goal will require critical thinking and organizational skills that need to be improved upon to achieve it.

+6. Overall Reflection

+My goal is to enhance this skill to secure a role in data analytics, enabling me to produce results based on the given data.
+This goal will require critical thinking and organizational skills that need to be improved upon to achieve it.

+---